NaN-xyz/GlyphsApp-Scripts/README.md

 Please report all bugs, comments and feature requests via GitHub.

+## CommonGlyphs.py

+Prints glyphs common to all open fonts to the macro window by unicode, Glyphs NiceNames and ProductionNames.

 ## License

 Copyright 2019 [Luke Prowse](http://twitter.com/luke_prowse).
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use the software provided here except in compliance with the License.
 You may obtain a copy of the License at